AdobeDocs/analytics-platform.en/help/components/filters/filters-favorite.md

 exl-id: b13457dd-06e5-4316-af7e-edcf4ee46408
 role: User
 ---
-# Mark a filter as favorite
+# Mark filters as favorite

 You can mark a filter as a favorite.
 To mark filters as favorite helps you to organize your filters.
 All users can favor filters.